ampaul5653/ICOS-Prototype/README.md

 The following demo of the prototype assumes that the user logging in has the highest permissions possible (in other words, they're at or above the store rank of Assistant Manager).

 The sample report you see in the gif is simply a placeholder - in its place would be a real report if this were the full version of the product.
+The idea was to showcase the PDF reader's functionality.
 I simply took a random image of a mock report from the internet for this.

 ## Demonstration
 ![Alt text](projectGIF.gif)